-- Close all software in use. - Remove the PC Cards, if inserted.
+- Close all software in use.

+- If applicable, remove the PC Card.
 To do so, double-click the Safely Remove Hardware icon in the taskbar.
-Select the hardware you want to unplug and click Stop. - Disconnect any USB devices. - Press the <Ctrl>+<Alt>+<Delete> keys at the same time.
+Select the hardware you want to unplug and click Stop.

+- Disconnect any USB devices.

+- Press the <Ctrl>+<Alt>+<Delete> keys at the same time.
 If you have not changed the default settings, the Task Manager will appear.
-Select Shut Down then Turn Off. - Press <Alt>+<F4> to see the Turn off computer window, and click Turn Off.
+Select Shut Down then Turn Off.

+- Press <Alt>+<F4> and select Turn Off from the screen that appears.